snu-sf-class/pp202202-private/assignments/hw2/README.md

 If you do not follow it, **your submission will not be graded.**

 1. Do not use the keyword `var`.
 Use `val` and `def` instead.
-2. From now on, you can use some classes in scala.collections.* (except scala.collections.mutable.*) and basic APIs in String and Char classes.
+2. From now on, you can use some classes in scala.collections.* (except scala.collections.mutable.*).
    You can  make your custom case classes.

 Again, your score will be zero if you do not follow these rules.